CERT-Polska/mwdb-core/docs/user-guide/7-Lucene-search.rst

 Depending on type of object, we can use field ``multi:`` applying various object attributes separated by spaces.
 Types of attributes are automatically recognised.
-Below allowable attributes were listed for different type of objects, which can be used in building query.
+Below allowable attributes were listed for different type of objects, which can be used in query building.

 * File (sample)

-  * all hashes values of file content
+  * all hashes values

 * Config

-  * hash sha256 values - dhash
+  * dhash values
-  * all or extract of JSON configuration content
+  * extract of configuration content

 * Blob

-  * hash sha256 values - dhash
+  * dhash values
-  * all or extract of Blob content
+  * extract of Blob content

 If you want to search for samples that have 0cb988d042a7f28dd5fe2b55b3f5ac7a ``md5`` value or